sinanargun/reading/README.md

   Encapsulation picks up where abstraction leaves off.
 Abstraction says, You are allowed to look at an object at a high level of detail.
 Encapsulation says, Furthermore, you aren't allowed to look at an object at any other level of detail.

   Continuing with the housing-materials analogy: encapsulation is a way of saying that you can look at the outside of the house but you can't get close enough to make out the door's details.
-You are allowed to know that there's a door, and you're   allowed to know whether the door is open or closed, but you're not allowed to know whether the door is made of wood, fiberglass,stell, or some other material, and you're certainly not allowed to look at each individual wood fiber.
+You are allowed to know that there's a door, and you\'re   allowed to know whether the door is open or closed, but you\'re not allowed to know whether the door is made of wood, fiberglass,stell, or some other material, and you're certainly not allowed to look at each individual wood fiber.

-  In designing a software system, you'll often find objects that are much like other objects, except for a few differences.
+  In designing a software system, you\'ll often find objects that are much like other objects, except for a few differences.
   In an accounting system, for instance, you might have both full-time and part-time employees.
   Most of data associated with both kinds of employees is the same, but some is different.
   In object oriented programming, you can define a general type of employee and then define full-time employees as general employees, except for a few differences, and part-time employees also as general employees, except for a few differences.
-  When an operation on an employee doesn't depend on the type of employee, the operation is handled as if the employee were just a general employee.
+  When an operation on an employee doesn\'t depend on the type of employee, the operation is handled as if the employee were just a general employee.
   When the operation depends on whether the employee is full-time or part-time, the operation is handled differently.

   Defining similarities and differences among such objects is called inheritance because the specific part-time